 Early Experience with Reflexion Health’s Virtual Exercise Rehabilitation Assistant Demonstrates Increased Patient Adherence and Enhanced Patient Satisfaction in Lower-Extremity Joint Replacement Surgery

-With over 1 million cases annually, accounting for an aggregate cost greater than $9 billion, lower extremity joint replacement surgery has become a focus area for efforts to improve outcomes, shorten hospital stays, accelerate recovery, and decrease overall costs.
+With more than 1 million cases annually, accounting for an aggregate cost greater than $9 billion, lower extremity joint replacement surgery has become a focus area for efforts to improve outcomes, shorten hospital stays, accelerate recovery, and decrease overall costs.
 The recent initiation of Medicare’s Comprehensive Care for Joint Replacement (CJR) bundle has brought this into even sharper focus for the ~ 800 hospitals directly affected.1

 Improvements in patient risk-stratification, combined with recent advances in surgical technique, have allowed for an increased proportion of outpatient surgeries, sometimes in specially designed outpatient surgical centers.2 For the majority of patients still receiving hospital-based surgery, focus is being placed on decreasing hospital stay, minimizing the number of patients transferred to skilled nursing facilities as well as the duration of stay for those still transferred.